Mazda Familia: Seventh generation (BG; 1989–1994)

 The seventh generation Familia (BG) included three-door hatchback, five-door fastback, and four-door sedan variants, none of which share any body panels.
 The new five-door fastback version was called the Familia Astina in Japan and was sold as the 323F or 323 Astina elsewhere.
 The BF wagon (originally introduced in 1985) was carried over in facelifted form, although Ford marketed a wagon on the new platform as part of the North American Escort line.

 The BG Familia was available with front- or all-wheel drive and a 1.3 L, 1.5 L, 1.6 L, or 1.8 L gas or 1.7 L diesel engine.
 Later, a turbocharged engine was added, especially developed for homologation purposes for the World Rally Championship, Group A category.
 The four-wheel drive models (including the turbocharged GT-X) were introduced in August 1989.
-In Japan, the SOHC 1.6 was only available coupled to four-wheel drive.
-With a carburettor, it offered 91 PS, the same as the lower-spec 1.5, but with a somewhat larger torque curve.
-In Europe, only the 1.8 (in naturally aspirated, 106 PS form or either of the turbocharged variants) was offered with four-wheel-drive.
+In Japan, the SOHC 1.6 L was only available coupled to four-wheel drive.
+With a carburettor, it offered 91 PS, the same as the lower-spec 1.5 L, but with a somewhat larger torque curve.
+In Europe, only the 1.8 L (in naturally aspirated, 106 PS form or either of the turbocharged variants) was offered with four-wheel-drive.

 Trim lines in Japan included "Clair", "Interplay", "Supreme", "Pepper", and "GT-X".
-The Supreme model was only available in saloon form and features the larger bumpers and bootlid-mounted number plate recess of the American market Protegé.
+The Supreme model was only available in sedan form and features the larger bumpers and trunklid-mounted number plate recess of the American market Protegé.
 Carburetted models were mostly dropped in 1991, replaced by single-point fuel injection.